TRYPTIC SOY AGAR (TSA), USP

 |Cat. no. U373||Tryptic Soy Agar (TSA), USP, 1L Polycarbonate Bottle, 1000ml||10 bottles/box|

-Hardy Diagnostics Tryptic Soy Agar (TSA), USP is recommended for use as a general growth medium for the detection and enumeration of microorganisms from non-clinical samples as specified by the United States Pharmacopoeia (USP).(1) In addition, the medium complies with the harmonized European, U.S. and Japanese Pharmacopoeias for determining the microbial quality of non-sterile products.(1)
+Hardy Diagnostics Tryptic Soy Agar (TSA), USP is recommended for use as a general growth medium for the detection and enumeration of microorganisms from non-clinical samples (except G60, G60BX, and J330) as specified by the United States Pharmacopoeia (USP).(1) In addition, the medium complies with the harmonized European, U.S. and Japanese Pharmacopoeias for determining the microbial quality of non-sterile products.(1)

 Tryptic Soy Agar (TSA), USP is formulated in accordance with the U.S. Pharmacopoeia standard formula for Soybean-Casein Digest Agar and contains digests of soybean meal and casein, which provide amino acids and other nitrogenous compounds to promote microbial growth.
 Sodium chloride is added to help cells maintain osmotic equilibrium.
 Dextrose is added as an energy source.
 Agar is the solidifying agent.